 How to stop Media Extractor and Media Server Battery Drain?

 Let’s have a look at the steps by which you can stop media.extractor and media server to drain the battery.

 1. Remove Unwanted Files

-So the main reason why media extractor or media server suck battery is due to unrecognized files on the storage which takes up processes and it starts to drain the battery.
+So the main reason why Media Extractors or media server suck the battery is due to unrecognized files on the storage which takes up processes and starts to drain the battery.

 So, the first thing that we have to do here is to delete all the unwanted files from the local storage.
 Remove all the unwanted Zip files or any files with an unknown format.